-The Excel LEN function is a Text formula that returns the number of characters in a given string.
+The Excel LEN function, also known as LENGTH function, is a Text formula that returns the number of characters in a given string.
 In this guide, we’re going to show you how to use the Excel LEN function and also go over some tips and error handling methods.

 Supported versions